 Say goodbye to age bias as Aviva leads the charge in supporting over-50s at work.

-Aviva is partnering with charities and organisations to develop a pioneering carers policy, mid-career reviews and ambitious recruitment campaigns.
-They are therefore not only attracting and retaining older workers but setting a blueprint for others to follow.
+By teaming up with charities and organisations to develop a pioneering carers policy, mid-career MOTs and ambitious recruitment campaigns, the firm is not only attracting and retaining older workers, but setting a blueprint for others.

 The company also works hard to support and retain carers, which make up one in nine of Aviva staff.
 By partnering with Mercer, Employers for Carers, the Department of Health, Age UK and Carers UK, it has developed a pilot, known as #wecare, across Aviva UK.
 This includes: 35 hours paid leave a year for planned events, like hospital appointments; 35 hours paid leave for emergencies a year; extended carer leave, unpaid up to four weeks a year; flexible working; and ‘carers’ passport’ allowing carers to retain flexibility should they change roles.

 So far, the strategy is working.
 Engagement scores for over-50s staff exceed Aviva and UK norms, with 83% agreeing that the business values their health and wellbeing.
 “By understanding the needs of our over-50s customers and building a workforce that understands, empathises and has the necessary skills to deliver exceptional service, we're delivering sector-leading customer advocacy,” says the business.

 The company is also increasing retention and performance rates by helping older workers progress and develop.
 In 2017, the number of existing employees making a vertical or horizontal move increased by 44.8%.